Unidata/awips2/docs/dev/awips-development-environment.md

 gpgcheck=0
 proxy=_none_
 </pre>

->**Note**: This file may already exist if AWIPS had been previously installed on the machine, so make sure to edit the baseurl.
+!!! note "This file may already exist if AWIPS had been previously installed on the machine, so make sure to edit the baseurl."

 ---

 ## 3. Install the ADE

-!!! note "The following may need to be run as *root* user."

 Install the AWIPS Development Environment (ADE) using yum.
 This will install Eclipse (4.6.1), Java (1.8), Ant (1.9.6), Python 2.7 and its modules (Numpy, Matplotlib, Shapely, Jep, and others).